 What she saw was nothing like what she expected: Her face was vertically elongated.
 Her brown eyes were now hazel and larger than normal.
 Her light brown skin had more of an orange tint to it.
 Her hair remained black.

-She felt her heart pulsating faster and faster in her chest, a result of her fear and shock.
+She felt her heart pulsating faster and faster in her chest, a result of fear and shock.
 It took quite a few seconds before she could coherently think again.
-Not wanting to hyperventilate, she began to take slower, deeper breaths.
+Not wanting to hyperventilate, she began to take slow, deep breaths.

 “It’s -- like this is a different existence!
 I’m an alternate version of myself,” Garima thought.
 “Is the helmet the connection?
 Did Jared’s experimental device somehow tap into the technology in this spacesuit here -- wherever here is?”